D0nni387/The-Quiz-Hub/README.md

 ### Sweet Alert

-When the user selects an answers the user is presented with a popup to give the outcome of their answer, this was initially handled through CSS classes however Sweet Alert offered a much better experience for the user.
+When the user selects an answers the user is presented with a pop up to give the outcome of their answer, this was initially handled through CSS classes however Sweet Alert offered a much better experience for the user.

 ### Full Playable Quiz To Users Choice

-With the implimentation of all of the above features, this allows the user to have a customised quiz to their choice.
+With the implementation of all of the above features, this allows the user to have a customised quiz to their choice.

 ---